Alexuche/alx-pre_course/README.md

-My first readme (this is an update from GitHub)
+My first readme (this is an update from Git)